Ianvdl/Ianvdl/README.md

 ### About me

 Hi, I’m Ian van der Linde (hence @Ianvdl and [ivdl.co.za](https://ivdl.co.za)).
+I am a senior PostgreSQL engineer.
 In my current role, I am responsible for running PostgreSQL 24/7 for downtime-sensitive applications in high availability, and working on automation and CI/CD for infrastructure using Puppet and [Ansible](https://github.com/Ianvdl/edb-ansible), and performance monitoring and tuning using a custom PostgreSQL extension and PowerBI.

 Previously, I was responsible for full stack Python/Django software development (including all aspects of HTML/CSS/JS on the frontend), high performance PostgreSQL database administration and Linux system administration (on-premises in the form of bare-metal and containerised applications, and Microsoft Azure cloud services).
 I also worked with colleagues to establish patent analysis as a key function of the team.

-I am a certified Linux systems administrator and software developer with experience in automation through version control (Git and SVN), orchestration (Rundeck and Ansible) and configuration management (Puppet), programming mainly in C# with ASP.NET and Python with Django.
+I am also a certified Linux systems administrator and software developer with experience in automation through version control (Git and SVN), orchestration (Rundeck and Ansible) and configuration management (Puppet), programming mainly in C# with ASP.NET and Python with Django.
 I have also worked in a high performance computing environment in all areas of hardware and software installation and configuration.

 I have specialised experience in DSpace repositories, EZProxy configuration and Open Journal System (OJS) administration and debugging.